DougAnderson444/jose-template/README.md

 I was building a library for both Nodejs and the Browser and needed a setup that ensures the same code and the same tests work in both.

+It's isomorphic, but unfortunately since the WebCrypto API only supports the P-256 Elliptic curve, that's the only curve that is isomorphic using the panva/jose library.

 ## Use it

 Clone this repo